425newcow/PRN/README.md

 Pytorch==1.11.0+cu113

-## pre_trained model
-For each pretrained model:
-1 Download the brightness model to ./brightness/checkpoint.
-2 Download the sketch model to ./sketch/checkpoint.
-3 Download the sketch model to ./PIAFusion_pytorch-masterGPU3/pretrained.

 ## Image inpainting using existing models
 To complete mural Image Inpainting, place the images to be repaired into the folder **./testimg**, place the mask into the folder **./mask**, (we recommend naming both "1.jpg") use
 ```